-“SASE combines network security functions such as SWG, CASB, FWaaS, and ZTNA with WAN capabilities (i.e., SDWAN) to support organizations’ dynamic, secure access needs.
+“SASE definition combines network security functions such as SWG, CASB, FWaaS, and ZTNA with WAN capabilities (i.e., SDWAN) to support organizations’ dynamic, secure access needs.
 These capabilities are delivered Primarily as a Service(PaaS) and based upon the identity of the entity, real-time context, and security/compliance policies.”

 From a technology perspective, there is nothing new as Secure Access Service Edge is a culmination of various existing technologies not creating a new one.
 But the exciting part is the way these technologies get interconnected to provide seamless integration.
-To simplify SASE is not a single product but an approach to bind multiple existing technologies innovatively.
+SASE is not a single product but an approach to bind multiple existing technologies innovatively.
 The focus is on how we deliver the information from one end to another end, and what happens in between.

-SASE can either be delivered as a service or as an edge appliance.
+SASE security can either be delivered as a service or as an edge appliance.
 SASE overcomes the various indicators for geographically bound solutions that include cost, complexity, and rigidity of loosely integrated point solutions.

 - Cloud-native microservices in a single platform architecture

 - Ability to inspect SSL/TLS encrypted traffic at cloud scale

 - Inline proxy capable of decoding cloud and web traffic (NG SWG)